 Interim BMPs for planning purposes may be added to CAST on a rolling basis until the April 12, 2019 draft Phase III WIP submission deadline.
 Source sector workgroups, working with the Watershed Technical Workgroup and Water Quality GIT should develop these interim BMP efficiencies, and work with CBPO’s CAST Team to incorporate them in the Phase 6 Model in an efficient manner.
 To ensure interim BMPs are available as soon as possible for WIP planning purposes, source sector workgroups are encouraged to complete this work well before April 12, 2019.

 Alternative Phase III WIP 2025 Land Use Policy BMPs may be developed in consultation with Peter Claggett and the CBPO’s Land Use Team.
 Jurisdictions may develop one Land Use Policy BMP for their draft Phase III WIP submission on April 12, 2019, and another for their final Phase III WIP submission on August 9, 2019.
+The CBPO’s Land Use Team will be add draft Land Use Policy BMPs to CAST between December, 2018 and April, 2019 and another set between April, 2019 and August, 2019 to aid in jurisdictions’ development of their April and August submissions.

 2020-2021 Milestones